All the egg roll flavor, none of the fuss.

 1. 5 stars

 1. Yay!
-So happy to hear you enjoyed the recipe, Patricia!
+So happy to hear you enjoyed the recipe, Sandee!
+It’s on rotation regularly here, too.
 Thanks so much for taking the time to leave a comment and rating!

-1. Yay!!
-So so happy you enjoyed it, Debra!
-Ya that ginger takes it up a notch, for sure!
-Thanks so much for taking the time to leave a comment and rating 🙂

 1. Yay!
-So happy to hear you enjoyed the recipe, Angela!
+So happy to hear you enjoyed the recipe, Myrna!
+I’m glad you could make it work and it tasted good.
 Thanks so much for taking the time to leave a comment and rating!

 1. Yay!
+So happy to hear you enjoyed the recipe, Meg!
+It’s made regularly here, too.
+Thanks so much for taking the time to leave a comment!

-So happy to hear you enjoyed the recipe, Cheryl!
-Sounds amazing.
-Thanks so much for taking the time to leave a comment and rating!
+1. Yay!
+So happy to hear you enjoyed the recipe, Dorothy!
+Thank you for letting me know what you did!
+And thanks so much for taking the time to leave a comment and rating!